Feature Matrix

 Common Questions

-Q: Which tool has better AI capabilities—Confluence or Notion?
+Q: Which tool has better version control — Confluence or Notion?

-Q: Do Confluence or Notion support multi-tenant client portals?
+Q: Can Confluence or Notion be used for external client documentation?

-Q: Is there a better alternative to both Confluence and Notion for external documentation?
+Q: Is there a better alternative to both Confluence and Notion?

 Start creating professional documentation that your users will love